Walt Dated World

 Cane, Wicker, Rattan & Suns: Woven items such as a wicker rickshaw, an 8-foot rattan gazebo and cane-backed rocking chairs.

 Captain's Tower: This circular building was open on the sides and had a tall tower on top of it.
-It was often used for seasonal sales and promotions until April 28, 2002 when it became a Pin Trader's location.
+It was often used for seasonal sales and promotions.
+On April 28, 2002 it closed and became a Pin Trader's location starting in July of 2002.
 It was also known as the Character Kids Tower.